 Warning letters are sent as a last resort to avoid a dispute and resolve matters amicably.
 The lender may send more than one warning letter.
 In case of multiple warnings, the lender may use a stronger tone of words with each warning letter.
 The first warning may be soft with a request for repayment.
 The second and third warning letters may use increasingly strong words.
 If all else fails, the creditor may seek legal guidance.

-If you are trying to write a warning letter to a creditor and are confused about your wordings, have a look at our samples of a warning letter for outstanding payment.
+If you are trying to write a warning letter to a creditor and are confused about your wording, have a look at our samples of a warning letter for outstanding payment.

 1) First warning letter for outstanding payment